 Mame sells twice as many subscription as anyone else, and frequently shouts from across the room to gloat over her accomplishment.
 “Oh Mister Ed-warrrds!” she trills merrily.
 “I just sold another order!”
 I don’t mind her braggadocious burlesque; to me, Mame Jackson is hugely entertaining and a respite from the tedium of telephone sales.

-Mame has no love for the office managers, either: a crusty broad named Lillian Hunt (“an old lady like Hunt needs a good rappin’ up the ass once in a while”) or the saccharine Miss Hornby who has the cheek to request cash contributions to a co-worker’s baby-shower gift.
+Mame has no love for the office managers, either: a crusty broad named Lillian Cort (“an old lady like Cort needs a good rappin’ up the ass once in a while”); or the saccharine Miss Hornby, who has the cheek to request cash contributions toward a co-worker’s baby-shower gift.
 “Cecilia Hornby has imposed a lot of unprofessionalism on me,” Mame sniffs indignantly.

 Usually the bullshitting is couched as a joke.
 Other times Mame spins elaborate, creative fibs that seem so important to her – storytelling being a survival mechanism — that I never call her on them.
 She claims to have a boyfriend named Harry Zammersnack, a former U.S. Congressman in Los Angeles who takes her to the theater and to posh eateries where she feasts on “muvvah-lous steak dinners” with “flamin’ desserts.”